 The Race and the American Story Project was created by Adam Seagrave and Stephanie Shonekan while they worked together at the University of Missouri.
 Since then, it has been brought to Arizona State University, the University of Massachusetts Amherst, and several schools in the US and abroad, where the program continues to grow.

-Adam Seagrave is Associate Professor and Associate Director of the School of Civic and Economic Thought and Leadership at Arizona State University.
+Adam Seagrave is Associate Professor in the School of Civic and Economic Thought and Leadership at Arizona State University.
 He is also Associate Director of the Center for Political Thought and Leadership within the School.
 Seagrave received his PhD in Political Theory from the University of Notre Dame and has taught at Pepperdine University, the University of Notre Dame, Northern Illinois University, and in the Kinder Institute at the University of Missouri before joining ASU in 2018.